 BigCommerce was established in 2009 with its headquarters in Austin, Texas.
 Ever since then, BigCommerce has successfully built its reputation in offering advanced features for online stores including customer grouping and segmentation, search engine optimization, and web hosting.
 This platform is a SaaS (Software as a Service) based with up to 700 employees.

 Throughout its 12 years operating on the market, BigCommerce has been able to gather some big-name customers under its roof, powered more than 25 Fortune 1000 companies, such as Pandora, Ben & Jerry’s, or Toyota.

 Commercetools vs BigCommerce: Product Management

 In Commercetools, the Dashboard is an important factor to support product management.
-It provides a comprehensive overview of your products in-store and inventory, all at-a-glance with interactive visualizations.
+It provides a comprehensive overview of your products in-store and inventory, all a glance with interactive visualizations.
 Some of the interesting categories retailers should add to their Dashboard including sales performance across periods of time, average order value per store, top products with the highest revenue, and the number of new customers/carts.

 The Dashboard can tell merchants which products are the best-sellers and whatnot.
 Hence, users can focus on these items that truly bring profits, boost production, and stock up inventory rather than spread their budget across everything.
 The Dashboard layout is highly customizable which allows the saving of time for users.

-BigCommerce makes adding product variants simple by having the drag-and-drop function and offering product categories for better management.
+BigCommerce simplifies adding product variants by having the drag-and-drop function and offering product categories for better management.
 Merchants can set up low-stock notifications to keep themselves and their shoppers up-to-date.
 The software will inform users when they are about to run out of stock so that they can take action on time.